learn-co-curriculum/intro-to-tic-tac-toe-rb/README.md

 I'm sure you're really excited about building the next Facebook or Instagram, but like most things in life, we have to crawl before we walk, and walk before we run, and build Tic Tac Toe before we build large and complex applications.

-Tic Tac Toe is a simple, mostly universal ruleset that flexes the basic concepts in programming, like data structures for storing the board, conditional logic for knowing whose turn it is or if someone has won, and more.
+Tic Tac Toe is a simple ruleset that flexes the basic concepts in programming, like data structures for storing the board, conditional logic for knowing whose turn it is or if someone has won.

 Because of the simple game rules, Tic Tac Toe is very easy to decompose into discrete, small, functionality, that we can then put together to create a complete game.
 This processes of decomposition and synthesis, breaking something down and putting it back together, is absolutely essential to programming.